 When did they start building homes with higher (nine feet) ceilings?
 Eight feet used to be the standard height, but today it’s nine feet.
 I’m not entirely sure when that changed, but I’m guessing within the last 10-15 years.
 I think if you were to ask 100 people, 95 of them would say they prefer taller ceilings.
 Don’t you think?
 Who doesn’t love a tall ceiling.
 Taller ceilings seem to open everything up.
 I am one of those that loves tall ceilings.
 Sadly, our current home that we moved into six months ago only has eight foot ceilings in the bedrooms.

-Before I dive into how I made our ceilings look taller in our cottage style bedroom, I want to share a handful of ideas that you can use to give any ceiling a little more height.
+I want to share a handful of ideas that you can use to give any ceiling a little more height.

-How to make 8 ft ceilings look taller:
+How to make ceilings look higher

 - paint ceilings white